-The Chicago Center for Psychoanalysis (CCP) is pleased to announce a new series of opportunities for growth and learning in the Psychoanalytic Explorations Program.
+The Chicago Center for Psychoanalysis (CCP) is pleased to announce a new series of opportunities for growth, learning, and connection in the 2023 – 2024 Psychoanalytic Explorations program.

 Each of the Psychoanalytic Explorations courses is open to all and allows participants to learn from seasoned psychoanalysts and psychoanalytically-oriented practitioners who have selected topics based on their particular interests and expertise.

-Five different 12-hour courses will be offered in the 2018 – 2019 year.
-Each will meet for two hours on six dates.
-Class size is highly limited in order to facilitate the learning and participation by each individual.
+Five different 12-hour courses will be offered in the upcoming academic year.
+Most will meet virtually, via Zoom, weekly for two hours on six dates.
+Class size is highly limited in order to facilitate each individual’s learning and participation.
 There is a separate registration process for each class; you may register for one or more classes, depending on your own interests and needs.

 Instructor: Peter Shabad, PhD

 Meeting dates (2023): November 7, 14, 21, 28; December 5, 12

 Meeting time: Tuesdays, 7:00 p.m. - 9:00 p.m.
 (CST), via Zoom

 In this course we will explore how traumatic and chronically disillusioning experiences have profoundly inhibiting effects on the passion necessary to grow and change throughout life.
 We will devote special attention to how human beings transform their traumatic experiences outside of their control into shameful failures, in which they “blame the victim” in themselves for being a victim.
 After describing how the “intimate creation” of one’s unique constellation of symptoms is a means of both communicating and memorializing such traumatic experiences, we will examine how shame leads to character passivity and interrelated dynamics such as self-pity, resentment, entitlement, envy, perverse spite, and regret.